from small one page howto to huge articles all in one place

 InterfaceAttributeValue

-fclose() Thread safetyMT-Safe
+fclose() Thread safetyM-Safe

 NOTES

-Note that fclose() flushes only the user-space buffers provided by the C library.
+Note that fclose() flushes only the use-space buffers provided by the C library.
 To ensure that the data is physically stored on disk the kernel buffers must be flushed too, for example, with sync(2) or fsync(2).

 SEE ALSO